-The forts of America varied in type from military posts, to fortresses established by fur trading companies, to private enterprises built solely to protect the pioneers within.
+The forts of America varied in type, from military posts to fortresses established by fur trading companies to private enterprises built solely to protect the pioneers within.

 It was generally only when white settlers insisted on encroaching upon native lands, especially during the many gold and silver rushes, that the Indians retaliated.
 Only then did the forts’ primary purpose change to protecting the settlers.
-As westward expansion continued, threatening the Indian’s livelihood, war between the whites and Indians intensified, resulting in the push of Native Americans onto reservations.
+As westward expansion continued, threatening the Indian’s livelihood, the war between the whites and Indians intensified, resulting in the push of Native Americans onto reservations.
 Once the Indians were placed on reservations, some forts served as Indian agencies and distribution points for annuities given to tribes under treaty agreements.

 Reacting to the quickly changing needs of the vast west, the Army would set up a post and then abandon it when no longer needed.

-As a result the U.S. Government began a series of frontier campaigns to “tame” the Indians, force them on to reservations, and convert them to “civilized” life.
+As a result, the U.S. Government began a series of frontier campaigns to “tame” the Indians, force them onto reservations, and convert them to “civilized” life.

-Today, many of these forts have been preserved, restored or rebuilt as monuments to our heritage and can still be seen as museums and national or state parks.
+Today, many of these forts have been preserved, restored, or rebuilt as monuments to our heritage and can still be seen as museums and national or state parks.